 Cover Image Credit: Wikipedia

-The Bhakra Nangal dam is one of the most striking features of Punjab located on river Satluj, it is the most poignant architectural marvels of India that took 15 years to complete after its construction which began in 1948.
+The Bhakra Nangal dam is one of the most striking features of Punjab located on the river Satluj, it is the most poignant architectural marvels of India that took 15 years to complete after its construction which began in 1948.
 It is known to be the world’s highest straight gravity dam situated on the border between Punjab and Himachal Pradesh that stands tall and attracts thousands of tourists every year who come marvel at this magnificent structure.

-The dam is located about 116 km away from Chandigarh making an ideal weekend getaway spot for people living in the city who want some respite and spend their time into recreational activities and water sports.
+The dam is located about 116 km away from Chandigarh making an ideal weekend getaway spot for people living in the city who want some respite and spend their time in recreational activities and water sports.
 This dam holds a lot of importance in terms of tourism and agricultural activities, it serves as a prospective destination for tourism for spending the day out with your loved ones and cherishing the good times at the dam.
 This dam is also a powerhouse that provides water for irrigation purposes throughout Himachal Pradesh and Haryana.

 The Bhakra Nangal Dam was also described as the ‘Temple of Resurgent India’ by Jawaharlal Nehru who resumed its construction in the year 1955 after it was halted in between.